sushma1579/LOL-App/README.md

 # Project Title: Laugh Out Loud - Android App for daily joke development using OpenAI GPT API

 Welcome to Laugh Out Loud, the ultimate Android app for daily joke development!
 With Laugh Out Loud, you can enjoy a hilarious selection of jokes in various categories, including book, nature, holiday, animals, and food (more categories will be included soon!).
 Our app leverages the power of OpenAI GPT API to generate a virtually endless stream of jokes for your entertainment.
 Simply request as many jokes as you like, and rate them.
-Whether you're looking to brighten up your day or share some laughter with friends, Laugh Out Loud has got you covered.
 Download the app today and let the jokes begin!

 ## How to Run the Application